 Mottola should be lauded for a script devoid of cloying sentimentality.
 It seems honest and heartfelt.
 But like I said, there's something missing.
 Adventureland reaches but doesn't actually grab onto anything.
 More to the point, nobody, especially Mottola, is really trying very hard here.
 And so the whole film is like a shrug.
-It's purposefully set in 1987, yet it looks very much like 2009; only a couple of minor actors are in acid washed jeans, the movie's sexpot "Lisa P" is dressed like it's 1984 (you think three years didn't make a difference in '80s fashion?), and there isn't a mullet to be found.
+It's purposefully set in 1987, yet it looks very much like 2009; only a couple of minor actors are in acid washed jeans, the movie's sexpot "Lisa P" is dressed like it's 1984 (you think three years didn't make a difference in '80s fashion? they sure did), and there isn't a mullet to be found.

 Also, the film is set in Pittsburgh, but it could be Anywhere, USA, and I think there were some missed opportunities there.
 On top of that, although all the characters are around 22 years old, they act like they're 18.
 Perhaps that's Mottola's point, but it seems illogical that so many of them would be so naive, clueless, and virginal after graduating from college.
 The story would have lost nothing if Mottola had simply made them all fresh high school grads, and their behavior would have been a bit more believable.